 So, you've noticed something fishy about your order.
 What should you do?
 Follow the steps below to help prevent fraud.

-- Call us and ask, getting a 2nd opinion is always a good idea!
+Use SOS to ask about the customer's account and credit card details, getting a 2nd opinion is always a good idea!

-- Restricting the use of pre-paid debit cards as these are commonly used with fraudulent orders.
+Pre-paid debit card use is restricted, because these are commonly used with fraudulent orders.